 - Photocopies and scanned images are available on a selective basis.
 Items may be reproduced if their physical condition will not be jeopardized and if permitted by copyright law.

 In-house sessions for faculty and students are welcomed.
-Please contact Laurie McFadden to arrange a class visit.
+Please contact Laurie Lounsberry Meehan to arrange a class visit.

 The collection is built primarily through gifts and inquiries from potential donors are welcomed.
 Gifts must sometimes be declined for the following reasons: duplication of currently owned materials, lack of space, lack of technical equipment or financial resources to properly care for or process material offered, or inappropriateness to the collection.